-Article | Last updated: 13/09/2021 | Ministry of Justice and Public Security
+Article | Last updated: 25/09/2021 | Ministry of Justice and Public Security

-- Minors travelling together with their parents who are exempt from the travel restrictions as a result of holding an COVID-19 certificate
+- minors travelling together with their parents, if the parents are exempt from travel restrictions because they have a COVID-19 certificate

 - foreign nationals who are visiting or will be staying with close family members in Norway: